 Over the past few weeks, the staff in Residence Life and Housekeeping have helped move out the vast majority of students who live on campus, while those who remain moved into two main buildings, most with their own living quarters and bathrooms.
 During the moves, residential staff taped floors with lines to help maintain a six-foot-apart distance.

 “Personally, I protect myself by taking care of my body,” Hannah says.
 “Of course I keep my hands clean and I’m more mindful about touching my face, but I also detox my body with natural teas, keep my body well nourished with vitamins, and stay active by exercising often.”

 She keeps busy with her online classes and work.
 “It has been hard not being able to hang out with my friends in person, but I combat that by staying in touch with my circles over the phone and with social media.
 Whenever I feel stress overall from this pandemic, I cope by reading my Bible and practicing self care.”

 As of April 6, about 450 students were still calling campus home, a little less than 10 percent of the usual residential population.

 “The old adage of ‘your home away from home’ has changed,” Schafer says.
 For the students who are living on campus during the crisis, “either their original home is not a safe place or they have no home but here.”

 For that reason, it’s important that they feel safe.
-Adds Executive Chef of Residence Dining Carlos Mohammed, “In this uncertain time, these students need to know there are people here to care for them.”
+Adds Executive Chef of Residence Dining Carlos Mohammed, “In this uncertain time, these students need to know there are people here to care

 It’s also important for front line workers to feel safe.
 To protect his 40 officers, Chief Cell separates squads, sanitizing the vehicles and equipment between shifts.
 Most of all, he says, “We still have to maintain our duties as police officers.
 Our patrol function is still the same.
 But if we respond to a call, we have to take measures to protect ourselves.”